-Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 33.
-[DHB] A commentator wants to clarify whether a daily statement of account is required to be issued even when there is no transaction on a particular day.
+Item no. Section no. Details of the draft Rules released for public consultation Respondent's comments SFC's response 33. public consultation [DHB] A commentator wants to clarify whether a daily statement of account is required to be issued even when there is no transaction on a particular day.
 Assuming that the question refers to a trade transaction, the answer is yes given that daily statements of account will also need to be issued when there is a deposit or withdrawal of securities by margin clients.
 Please also see the response below.
 [HKAB] Another commentator has questioned whether "daily" should be included in the title of this section as well as s.9 as neither section's application is necessarily on a daily basis.
 The word "daily" refers to the period such statements cover.
 This needs to be retained in the title to distinguish from the statements required to cover transactions over a monthly period though these statements will not be issued everyday.
 34. [LSHK] S.8 contains provisions relating both to daily statements of account which are required in the case of deposits, withdrawals and other adjustments, and summary of the terms on which financial accommodation is provided.
-As a drafting matter, it would be clearer if these two matters were dealt with in separate sections.
-Point taken.
-We have deleted the definition of "statement of account" in s.2 and deleted s.8(2)-(3) and 9(1)-(2).
-We have incorporated information falling within the remit of statements of account (i.e. the old s.8(3)(b)-(d) and s.9(2)(b)-(c)) into the new s.8(2)(g) and s.9(2)(l).
-Other information will instead be dealt with in the relevant codes and guidelines of the SFC.
-35. [HKMA] The Rules should clearly indicate whether they are applicable to authorized institutions in respect of provision of financial accommodation, notwithstanding clause 148(5) of the Bill.
+As a drafting matter, it would be clearer if these two matters were dealt with in separate sections. (i.e. the old $s.8(3)(b)$ -(d) and $s.9(2)(b)$ -(c)) into the new $s.8(2)(g)$ and $s.9(2)(l)$ .
+Other information will 35.
+[HKMA] The Rules should clearly indicate whether they are applicable to authorized institutions in respect of provision of financial accommodation, notwithstanding clause 148(5) of the Bill.
 Please see our response to comment 27.